gcastillo-ucsd/kloudspeaker/Client-configuration-options.md

 By default, REST API service is part of the request path, for example "http://host/kloudspeaker/backend/r.php/request/path/", where "request/path" would be the service requested.

 Some servers don't support this format, and PHP application does not receive the service path at all.
 In this cases, enabling `service-param`, these requests are transformed into using URL parameter "http://host/kloudspeaker/backend/r.php?sp=request/path/"

+### Default view (`default-view`)

+The view opened after login, if url does not specify the view.
+By default, files view is opened.

 ### Languages (`languages`)